MonicaCortinas/research_zettels/notes/2003161247_percepcion_textoimagen.md

 Referencias:

-Adaval, R., Saluja, G., & Jiang, Y. (2018).
+- Adaval, R., Saluja, G., & Jiang, Y. (2018).
 Seeing and thinking in pictures: A review of visual information processing.
 Consumer Psychology Review, (November 2018), 50–69. https://doi.org/10.1002/arcp.1049
+- Hernández-Méndez, J., & Muñoz-Leiva, F. (2015).
+What type of online advertising is most effective for eTourism 2.0?
+An eye tracking study based on the characteristics of tourists.
+Computers in Human Behavior, 50, 618–625. https://doi.org/10.1016/j.chb.2015.03.017